The role of the Control Functions in compensation

 Key Risk Takers are defined as individuals who, by the nature of their role, can materially commit or control Swiss Re’s resources, or influence its risk profile.
 Swiss Re bears risks in the course of its business activities, including market, credit and liquidity, underwriting, operational (including legal and compliance) and reputational risk.

-In 2015, Swiss Re has identified 213 positions that qualify as Key Risk Takers.
-This group consists of the members of the Group EC, GMDs and other roles with significant risk taking authority.
+In 2016, Swiss Re has identified 210 positions that qualify as Key Risk Takers.
+This group consists of the members of the Group EC, BU EC members, GMDs and other roles with significant risk taking authority.
 The list of Key Risk Takers is reviewed on an annual basis.

 Influence of the behavioural assessment on compensation